ActiveState/yaml-blog-post/YAML-Like-a-Pro.md

 * Ability to scale up to more complex needs over time
 * The name is fun to say ;)

 These days I see YAML popping up in almost every imaginable type of project and framework; big and small, Open Source and Enterprise.
 I've sat through dozens of talks at conferences, where YAML shows up somewhere.
 It is never given any more special attention than a mouse or keyboard.
-I've heard big names like Mark Shuttleworth of Canonical, mention in passing that all the data of his latest project was import/exportable in YAML.
+I've heard big names like Mark Shuttleworth of Canonical, mention in passing that all the data of his latest project was import / exportable in YAML.

 While this makes a lowly hacker like me grin from ear to ear, its sad to see the same common mistakes made over and over.
 "Mistake" is not quite the right word; the YAML files I see in the world are not _wrong_, they just aren't _right_!
 People tend to use extra syntax when they don't need it, or not write YAML in the most clean and elegant way.
-This leads to a cargo-cult, copy_paste effect where the same _not-so-beautiful/ things happen over and over.
+This leads to a cargo-cult, copy / paste effect where the same _not-so-beautiful_ things happen over and over.

 In this article, I'd like to show you a few simple things that will make you "YAML like a Pro".
 I'll look at a couple of common use cases in the wild: the YAML used for [Travis CI](https://travis-ci.org/), and the YAML used by the Private PaaS framework [Stackato](http://stackato.com/).
 I'm showing these because I personally see them all the time, but the advice here is applicable to anything using YAML as a human input.